 The Authority distinguishes operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing grant and incentive services and producing and delivering goods in connection with the Authority's principal ongoing operations.
-The principal operating revenues of the Authority generally result from operating leases, financing leases, and proceeds of land and buildings held for resale.
+The principal operating revenues of the Authority generally result from operating leases and financing leases.
 All revenue and expenses not meeting this definition are reported as nonoperating revenues and expenses.